axiomgaming/lostark_theory/kakul_saydon/kakul_notes.md

 #### 155/130/80/55: Mario

  - Saydon will spawn a magic circle in the center of the map.
  - One player will need to fill their meter and transform into a clown to enter the circle.
 Each player must take a turn.
+ - Other players should avoid the Mario circle.
+ - Clown transformed player should **Q** skill bomb the flame tower after using it to transform.
  - One of the remaining 3 characters will have a curse symbol (red/yellow/blue) overhead which indicates which balls the Mario player must destroy.
 ![Mario Curses](https://i.imgur.com/dffWqdb.png)
  - Of the remaining players, one will be imprisoned in an iron maiden at the right while the other 2 make their way across to the left, dodging traps, to **Stagger** Saydon.
+ - For 4th mario, players must pull quicktime event levers and pass typing test to stagger.
+If using Wei you need at least one lever.
  - Each Mario instance has a separate map.

   ![Mario #1](https://i.imgur.com/jfKRwVr.png)